thepolicylab-projectportals/projectportal-email-service/README.md

 ### Create a Kubernetes Deployment

 A Kubernetes deployment is a way to define and manage the deployment of our email service within a Kubernetes cluster.
-To set up a Kubernetes deployment, we define a `cronjob.yml` configuration file that describes the type of application we are leveraging on Kubernetes.
-In this case, we are implementing a CronJob deployment, which is automatically scheduled to run every 10 minutes.
-The configuration file also specifies the specific version of the image we will use.
+To set up a Kubernetes deployment, we define a `cronjob.yml` manifest that describes the type of application we are leveraging on Kubernetes.
+Please refer to the [/src/manifests/](./src/manifests) folder for mockups of the `cronjob.yml` manifest for both New Email Service and Stale Email Service.

 ### Authentication with Regcred and other secrets